IIIF/cookbook-recipes/recipe/0024-book-4-toc/index.md

 ## Example

-In this example, an Ethiopic manuscript contains multiple works and one of the works contains multiple sections.
-The manifest contains a Range to represent a table of contents listing each of the works, and another embedded range to represent the content sections of the second work, *Arede'et*.
+In this example, an Ethiopic manuscript contains multiple works, one of which contains multiple sections.
+The manifest contains a Range to represent the top-level structure (begins with lines 247-254), and another embedded Range to represent the content sections of the second work, *Arede'et* (begins with lines 275-282).

 {% include manifest_links.html viewers="UV, Mirador" manifest="manifest.json" %}

-{% include jsonviewer.html src="manifest.json" config='data-line="10-18"' %}
+{% include jsonviewer.html src="manifest.json" config='data-line="246-326, 247-254, 275-282"' %}

 ## Related Recipes